-The amazing technological advancements that have developed over the past few decades have greatly changed how men and women come to meet and develop their interpersonal relationships.
+The amazing technological advancements that have developed over the past few decades have greatly changed how people come to meet and develop their interpersonal relationships.
 Often times, instead of meeting face-to-face, these new forms of technology, such as dating services and social networking sites, operate as useful tools for couples who may live in separate countries to become closer and further develop their relationships.
+Additionally, international travel is increasingly common and inexpensive.
+Many couples may meet during their work, studies, or vacation abroad and fall in love.
+Often, they seek to continue those relationships as long-distance once they return home.
 However, there does come a time when these couples decide that they would like to take the necessary steps to live together in the United States and further strengthen their relationship.
 While the immigration process does typically take an extended period of time, it is understandable that being forced to wait such long periods of time could put a strain on a relationship; therefore, the K-Visa categories were created for these instances.

 The K-1 Visa is intended for the foreign fiancé/fiancée of a U.S. Citizen and the K-2 Visa is intended for any children that may want to accompany the foreign fiancé/fiancée.
 An example of this type of situation would be: United States citizen John Williams has a fiancée, Catherine, who lives in Bombay, India.
 John would like to be able to get married to Catherine here in the United States and start a new life with her and her son, George.
 Therefore, once John and Catherine have started to plan when they would like to get married, John will need to start the application process for the K-1 Visa to petition for his fiancée to be able to immigrate to the United States and the K-2 Visa to allow her son, George, to come to the U.S. too.